+The Aunt Jemima brand, which has been around for 130 years, came under fire in June 2020 for imagery that was rooted in pro-slavery propaganda and a racist stereotype.
 While the image of Aunt Jemima has changed over the decades, the brand's earliest images of a Black woman on the packaging were a mammy caricature, a stereotype portraying older Black women as happy, motherly maids to white children and families during the time of slavery through the Jim Crow Era, according to The New York Times.
-According to David Pilgrim, the founder of the Jim Crow Museum of Racist Memorabilia at Ferris State University (FSU) in Michigan, the caricature was propaganda to portray slaves as happy and contented in serving a white family that they supposedly loved.
+According to David Pilgrim, the founder of the Jim Crow Museum of Racist Memorabilia at Ferris State University (FSU) in Michigan, the caricature was propaganda to portray slaves as happy and content in serving a white family that they supposedly loved.
 Over the decades, the mammy depiction was used often to sell household items and breakfast foods, and according to the museum's homepage, mammy images were used in advertising as early as 1875.

 In June, a viral TikTok by musician Kirby brought attention to the issue by calling out the brand's racist roots.
 Captioned, "How To Make A Non Racist Breakfast," Kirby explains the brand's background while pouring pancake mix down the drain.